 New York Theatre

-In the 1980’s, it was twinned and became known as Cine 1 and 2.
+From May 28, 1982 until March 1983 it operated as Cine 43.
+In March 1983 it was twinned and became known as Nuevo Cine 1 and 2 with seating for 340 & 360.
 Before closing for demolition in the 1990’s, the policy switched from porn to Spanish-speaking imports, sometimes shown without English subtitles.

 Just login to your account and subscribe to this theater.